IRS Forms

 Structure of the return and the schedules you will actually touch

-- Parts I through V on the main form Part I summarizes UBTI, Part II computes the tax and applies credits, Parts III to V handle reconciliations, payments, and statements.
+• Parts I through V on the main form Part I summarizes UBTI, Part II computes the tax, Part III applies credits and reconciles payments, and Parts IV and V handle additional information and statements.
 Attach the capital and depreciation forms whenever required so the numbers connect.

 The supporting forms most filers need on standby